 Acoustic Neuroma (Vestibular Schwannoma)

-- Acoustic neuroma (vestibular schwannoma) is diagnosed using hearing tests and imaging tests.
+- Acoustic neuroma is diagnosed using a hearing test (audiogram) and imaging (MRI).

 - Treatment can include observation (watching and waiting), surgery or radiation.

 - Other names for acoustic neuroma or vestibular schwannoma include acoustic schwannoma, vestibular neuroma, auditory neuroma and inner ear tumor.